Art of the Marsh

 Our annual lecture, a collaboration between Arts of Place and OCLW, brings together thinking about place with some of the most exciting current work in the fields of biography and life-writing.
 Lives happen in places; places shape lives and have lives of their own.

-We’ll be welcoming Jenny Uglow OBE to speak about her new book A Year With Gilbert White: The Story of a Nature Writer (to be published by Faber this September).
+On the 17th June we welcomed Jenny Uglow OBE to speak about her new book A Year With Gilbert White: The Story of a Nature Writer (to be published by Faber this September).
 Jenny is the author of highly acclaimed biographies and histories, including the classic of Midlands history The Lunar Men: The Friends Who Made the Future.
-The talk forms part of our ‘Pioneers of Local Thinking’ series.
+The talk formed part of our ‘Pioneers of Local Thinking’ series.

 “In 1781, Gilbert White was a country curate in the Hampshire village he had known all his life.
 He kept journals for many years and was now halfway through completing his Natural History of Selbourne – in print since 1789, paving the way for later naturalists.
 No one had written like this before, with such close observation, humour, and sympathy.